AriFordsham/GHCWiki/records.md

 ### Comparisons

+The DORF proposal is a variant of SORF with similar goals.
+However, it only solves the narrow name-spacing issue within a module.
+If a record is imported into another module, it will still clash.

-The benefit of abstracting over field names in Overloading is being able to write code that works against any Record with a given field.
+DORF and SORF abstract over fields.
+The benefit of abstracting over field names is being able to write code that works against any Record with a given field.
 So I can have a function:

 ```wiki
 getA = r.a